harshdoesdev/bottlecap/README.md

 ### From Where To Start?

-You can start by testing out the example code in the example folders.
+You can start by testing out the example code in the examples folder.
 I am planning to add a few tutorials but for now the comments in the code are your guide.

 ### Community